lambdaxymox/lambdaxymox_website/content/01-projection_matrices.md

     \end{bmatrix}.
 ```

-The orthogonal transformations for the right-handed Vulkan view space coordinates are given by
+The orthogonal transformations for the right-handed Vulkan view coordinates are given by

 ```{math}
 Q^{Vulkan}_{rh}